Skip to content

 6. Validation and control – building trust through transparency

 Validation is where preparation turns into proof.
 It confirms that the migrated market data is complete, consistent, and ready for business use.
-A migration only succeeds when users can trust the data from day one.
+A market data migration only succeeds when users can trust the data from day one.

 Validation should not be treated as a final milestone but as an ongoing discipline.
 Clear ownership, structured review, and defined acceptance criteria are essential to maintain confidence.
 Automated validation within the Market Data Platform ensures that all feeds are processed and compared accurately, while good governance keeps results interpreted, acted upon, and communicated across the organisation.
 When process and technology reinforce each other, quality becomes sustainable.